 Safety and convenience

 If a customer wants to buy a product in-store, phygital CX can tell them what store currently has a stock of that product in the size, color, material, or model they’re looking for.
-Stores can further offer contactless checkout options or curbside pickup so that customers can choose items remotely and have them prepared to just grab and go.
-Phygital CX can even mitigate the hassle of social distancing instead of waiting in line to enter a store, customers can be notified remotely when it’s safe for them to enter.
+Stores can offer contactless checkout options or curbside pickup so customers can choose items remotely and prepare them to grab and go.
+Phygital CX can even mitigate the hassle of social distancing.
+Instead of waiting in line to enter a store, customers can be notified remotely when it’s safe to enter.

-Particularly now, when people may want to minimize interaction with sales staff, customers can use QR codes in stores to learn more about an item say, who designed it or how it’s sustainably created or have the items they want sent straight to a fitting room, receiving a notification when the fitting room is stocked and ready for them.
+Particularly now, when people may want to minimize interaction with sales staff, customers can use QR codes in stores to learn more about an item, say, who designed it or how it’s sustainably created, or have the things they want sent straight to a fitting room, receiving a notification when the fitting room is stocked and ready for them.